ezachrisen/indigo/guide.md

 ## Expressions and rules in Indigo
 The Indigo rules engine goes beyond evaluating individual expressions (such as the "rule expression language" example above) and provides a structure and mechanisms to evaluate *groups* of rules arranged in specific ways for specific purposes.
 Indigo "outsources" the actual expression evaluation to Google's Common Expression Language, though other languages can be plugged in as well.

+## General approach to using rules
+You can think of Indigo as a "filter" or a "true/false" checker.
+You prepare a record with data you want to check, send the record to Indigo, and Indigo will tell you if the record meets the requirements of the rule.
+Let's say you have 100 students, and you want to determine which students need to take at least 1 language course to graduate.
+You would set up your rule, then call Indigo for **each** of the 100 students, one by one.
+As we go through this guide, it's important to understand that it is a very simple process: send the 1 record to Indigo, get the answer, proceed.
+There is no magic here!

 </br>
 </br>